Tracey Emin: Public recognition

 Emin was largely unknown by the public until she appeared on a Channel 4 television programme in 1997, "Is Painting Dead?".
 The show comprised a group discussion about that year's Turner Prize and was broadcast live.
 Emin said she was drunk, slurred and swore before walking out.
 From the interview: "Are they really real people in England watching this programme now, they really watching, really watching it?"

 Two years later, in 1999, Emin was shortlisted for the Turner Prize herself and exhibited My Bed at the Tate Gallery.

 There was considerable media attention regarding the apparently trivial and possibly unhygienic elements of the installation, such as yellow stains on the bedsheets, condoms, empty cigarette packets, and a pair of knickers with menstrual stains.
 The bed was presented as it had been when she had stayed in it for several days, feeling suicidal because of relationship difficulties.

 Two performance artists, Yuan Chai and Jian Jun Xi, jumped onto the bed with bare torsos to "improve" the work, which they thought had not gone far enough.

 In July 1999, at the height of Emin's Turner Prize fame, she created a number of monoprints drawings inspired by the public and private life of Princess Diana for a themed exhibition called Temple of Diana held at The Blue Gallery, London.
-Works such as They Wanted You To Be Destroyed (1999) related to Princess Diana's bulimia eating disorder, while other monoprints included affectionate texts such as Love Was on Your Side and a description of Princess Diana's dress with puffy sleeves.
+Works such as They Wanted You To Be Destroyed (1999) related to Princess Diana's bulimia, while other monoprints included affectionate texts such as Love Was on Your Side and a description of Princess Diana's dress with puffy sleeves.
 Other drawings highlighted The things you did to help other people written next to a drawing by Emin of Diana, Princess of Wales in protective clothing walking through a minefield in Angola.
 Another work was a delicate sketch of a rose drawn next to the phrase "It makes perfect sence to know they killed you" (with Emin's trademark spelling mistakes) referring to the conspiracy theories surrounding Princess Diana's death.
 Emin herself described the drawings, saying they "could be considered quite scrappy, fresh, kind of naïve looking drawings" and "It's pretty difficult for me to do drawings not about me and about someone else.
 But I have did have a lot of ideas.
 They're quite sentimental I think and there's nothing cynical about it whatsoever."

 Elton John collects Emin's work, as did George Michael.
 Michael and his partner Kenny Goss held the A Tribute To Tracey Emin exhibition in September 2007 at their Dallas-based museum, the Goss-Michael Foundation (formerly Goss Gallery).